akupila/bucketlist/README.md

 Example flow:
 ![Things to do](screencapture/things-to-do.gif)
-_the remaining "50 places" is an artifact in the gif, doesn't actually show up)_
+_(the remaining "50 places" is an artifact in the gif, doesn't actually show up like that)_

 Parallel tasks
 ![Parallel](screencapture/things-to-do.gif)